 they can only locally send alerts of events (e.g. motion), but not sensor readings (e.g. temperature)they are temporarily bricked (unlike WeMo devices).

 - MQTT and Node-red – for communications between disparate systems, MQTT (e.g. mosquitto) and Node-red can’t be beat.
 Think of it like self hosted and managed IFTTT.
 Node-red allows you to glue different systems together, and MQTT is an excellent protocol/platform for general communications between them.

-- Arduino – only for the serious hardware tinkerer, but the possibilities are endless!
-My favourite is the Wemos boards, which package in nice WiFi to the board.
+- Arduino – only for the hardware tinkerer, but the possibilities are endless!
+My favourites are the Wemos boards, which package in nice WiFi to the board.

 - openHAB – as mentioned elsewhere these guys make a great product, which can be configured to work with an awesome amount of different platforms.

 - 20201030: Unfortunately IFTTT have largely removed their free offering, so I’m replacing it with a locally hosted node-red server for home automation.
 I’ve also retired my openHAB server in favour of node-red for handling the automations.
 It handles the intuitive automations itself well (particularly coupled with Google voice assistant), and leaves the product apps for fine control of devices when required.